Send the link below via email or IMCopy

 Why has this happened?

-TVNZ seems to have removed the clip so click on this clip and to watch the subsequent clips, type 'What really happened at waitangi' into youtube and work your way through the 7 remaining short clips.
+Click on this clip or type 'What really happened at waitangi' into youtube and work your way through the 7 remaining short clips.

 Land of a Thousand Lovers